AlexDunmow/y-supabase/README.md

 y-supabase is released under the MIT License.
 See LICENSE for more information.

+## Author

+y-supabase is developed and maintained by Alex Dunmow.

+Feel free to reach out with any questions or feedback via [email](mailto:alex@413x.tech) or [GitHub issues](https://github.com/AlexDunmow/y-supabase/issues)

 ## Contributing

 We welcome contributions to y-supabase!
 If you're interested in contributing, please check out our [contributing guidelines]("./CONTRIBUTIONS.md").